Content Approval Workflow for Agency Social Media Managers

 Use Cases

-• Present batch content plans for weekly or monthly approval, cutting the number of individual approval touchpoints from 20+ to 4-5 per month.
+- Present batch content plans for weekly or monthly approval, reducing scattered individual approval touchpoints.

-• Free up 10+ hours per month of creative team time that was previously spent on revision cycles, redirecting it toward new client acquisition or strategic work.
+- Free up creative team time that was previously spent on revision cycles, redirecting it toward strategic work.

 Sample Scripts For This Workflow